 Speed Mock Interviewing is a popular special event offered each semester to provide students the opportunity to practice and receive feedback about interview skills and network with area professionals.

-Telephone: often used for long-distance applicants to screen and narrow the job pool.
+Phone: often used for long-distance applicants to screen and narrow the job pool.
 Interview via a landline and have notes in front of you; call people by their formal names.
 Remember to smile - you can 'hear' a smile.

 Skype: often used for long-distance applicants to screen and narrow the job pool.
 Brophy 112 and 113 are available for Skype interview reservations.
 Make sure you look at the camera instead of your screen - dress professionally.